Rod Taylor: Australia

-Taylor acquired extensive radio and stage experience in Australia, where his radio work included a period on Blue Hills and a role as Tarzan.
-Earlier in his career he had to support himself by working at Sydney's Mark Foy's department store, designing and painting window and other displays during the day.
+Taylor acquired extensive radio and stage experience in Australia, where his radio work included a period in the historic run of Blue Hills, the daytime soaps and a role as a vocally convincing Tarzan.
+Earlier in his career, he had to support himself by working at Sydney's Mark Foy's department store, designing and painting window and other displays during the day.
+But his radio work was soon at the forefront of his life, making a great impact playing Douglas Bader in a series to dramatize the narrative of Paul Brickhill's biography Reach for the Sky.
 In 1951, he took part in a re-enactment of Charles Sturt's voyage down the Murrumbidgee and Murray Rivers, playing Sturt's offsider, George Macleay.
 A short documentary, Inland with Sturt (1951), was based on it.
 Taylor also appeared in a number of theatre productions for Australia's Mercury Theatre.

-Taylor made his feature film debut in the Australian Lee Robinson film King of the Coral Sea (1954), playing an American.
+Taylor made his feature-film debut in the Australian Lee Robinson film King of the Coral Sea (1954), playing an American.
 He later played Israel Hands in a Hollywood-financed film shot in Sydney, Long John Silver (1954), an unofficial sequel to Treasure Island.
 Following these two films, Taylor was awarded the 1954 Rola Show Australian Radio Actor of the Year Award, which included a ticket to London via Los Angeles, but Taylor did not continue on to London.

 Hollywood

 Taylor soon landed roles in television shows such as Studio 57 and the films Hell on Frisco Bay (1955) and Giant (1956).
 In 1955, he guest-starred as Clancy in the third episode ("The Argonauts") of the first hour-long Western television series, Cheyenne, an ABC program starring Clint Walker.
-Taylor and Edward Andrews played gold seekers Clancy and Duncan, respectively, who are best friends until they strike it rich, only to see Native Americans release their gold dust to the wind.
-The episode was a remake of the film The Treasure of the Sierra Madre (1948).
-Taylor was considered for one of the leads in Warner Bros.
-Television's Maverick.

 Toward the end of 1955, Taylor unsuccessfully screen tested to play boxer Rocky Graziano in Metro-Goldwyn-Mayer's Somebody Up There Likes Me after James Dean's death, but his use of a Brooklyn accent and physical prowess in the test impressed the studio enough to give him a long-term contract.
-At MGM, he played a series of support roles in The Catered Affair (1956), Raintree County (1957), and Ask Any Girl (1959).
+At MGM, he played a series of supporting roles in The Catered Affair (1956), Raintree County (1957), and Ask Any Girl (1959).
 He had a significant role in Separate Tables (1958), which won Oscars for two of its stars, David Niven and Wendy Hiller.
 He also made a strong impression guest-starring in an episode of The Twilight Zone titled "And When the Sky Was Opened" (1959).